 Today I thought I’d show you an easy way to how to sew tulle and how to gather tulle to make a pretty tutu skirt.
-If you have ever sewn tulle before you’ll know that gathering using traditional methods can be hard work because of the volume of fabric you are working with.
+If you have ever sewn tulle before you’ll know that gathering tulle or sewing tulle using traditional methods can be hard work because of the volume and thickness of the fabric you are working with.

 How to sew tulle – 5 TOP TIPS

 Most likely when you are sewing tulle, you will be sewing through several layers at once which is what makes it a little more challenging.

 Tulle seams are a little harder to sew than those in woven fabrics due to the mesh fibers and slight stretch factor, but with a few adjustments, you will be able to get great results.

 Here are my top 5 tips on how to sew tulle:

 - Switch to a zig-zag stitch for seams